oroinc/documentation/platform/install_upgrade/installation_quick_start_dev/common-ce-1.rst

    FLUSH PRIVILEGES;
    exit

-Replace `oro_user` and `P@ssword123` with a new username and more secure password respectively.
-Ensure the password contains at least one upper case letter, one lower case letter, one digit, and one special character, and has a total length of at least 8 characters.
+Replace `oro_user` with a new username and `P@ssword123` with a more secure password.
+Ensure that the password contains at least one upper case letter, one lower case letter, one digit, one special character and has the total length of at least 8 characters.

 Configure Web Server
 ^^^^^^^^^^^^^^^^^^^^